Bacteria in Water Wellsby R. Waskom and T. Bauder 1 (10/13)

 - Do not dispose of wastes in dry wells, abandoned wells or sinkholes.

-- Do not cut off the well casing below 12 inches above the grounds surface.
+- Make sure the well casing is 12 inches above the grounds surface.

 - Pump and inspect septic systems as often as recommended by your local health department.